manojmalik35/myAnimeDownloader/README.md

 Make sure that run "npm install" before running it and make sure the "credentials.json" file is in the same directory.

+To stop the execution, press Ctrl + C.
 That's it.
 Thank you.